wytsai7660/OOP-hw2-3_fix/README.md

 In order to improve on JJK's code, the following breaking changes have been made:

 - All mutators and accessors have been renamed to use snake_case instead of camelCase.
+- `GET` and `SET` has been modified to take one parameter only.
+The type of the property, the name of the accessor/mutator and the name of their parameters will be generated automatically.